 Setting up a Relay Server

 Connecting directly to tensorstudio through SDK on browser exposes your api-key.
-If you are running your own relay server, e.g. with theRealtime Console
+If you are running your own relay server, e.g. with theRealtime Console, you can instead connect to the relay server URL.

 1. Install Realtime Console